bradleythornton/minimal-mistakes/_posts/2017-08-22-responder_fun.md

 ```

 ## Prevention
-Personally, I feel that this attack is due to poor habits, legacy systems, and a dash of laziness.
+Personally, I feel that these attacks are due to poor habits, legacy systems, and a dash of laziness.
 Of course, the following list is not exhaustive and should be researched in greater detail.

 - Disable LLMNR and NBT-NS if at all possible
 - To mitigate WPAD attack, add an entry for “wpad” in your DNS zone or disable the autodetect  proxy settings